This post may contain affiliate links. You can read my disclosure page for more information.

 You can have Easter fun at breakfast too!
 These Bunny Fried Egg Mold Ring Frames make eating eggs an Easter treat.

 Pancakes can be fun too.
 These molds from Williams-Sonoma are super cute.

 And finally, if you don’t want to cook or bake anything at all, you have to try this one I learned how to make from Pinterest.
 These are the cutest little bunny cars using Peeps, Twinkies, some cookies, pretzels, and icing.

-But rest assured, they tell us, all the Easter Peeps were already made and in stores before all this hit.
 That’s a relief. 🙂 We need them to make these Easter treats.
 Kids would love these.
 And I made them in no time at all.

 And of course, it wouldn’t be Easter without festive plates to serve everything on.
 The only thing I might love more than seasonal baking pans are my seasonal plates.
 Like these Damask Easter Bunny Salad Plates.
 I just think these are so cute.
 You can almost feel how soft those bunnies are. 🙂